Plant-based meat: a better burger

 The Alternative Burger

 The Alternative Burger is 100% plant-based, vegan-friendly and free from preservatives and artificial flavours.
 It delivers a meat-like flavour and texture, and also provides a good source of protein.
-The burger is made using a combination of proteins sourced from soy, wheat and pea, which is combined with coconut for juiciness and beetroot for rich colour.
+The burger is made using a combination of proteins sourced from soy, wheat and pea.
+This is combined with coconut for juiciness and beetroot for rich colour.

 The burger is made by the Alternative Meat Co. which also offers plant-based mince and sausage products.
 The company’s values are centred around caring for the environment, animals and people’s health in the most sustainable way possible.
 Packaging is recyclable and the factory facilities on NSW’s Central Coast are 100% vegan friendly.
-As well as being the first Australian based plant-based protein to be sold in the meat category in Coles, the products have also rolled out to independent supermarkets nationally and to burger chains like Huxtaburger and Hello Harry.
+As well as being the first Australian based plant-based protein to be sold in the meat category in Coles, the products have also rolled out to independent supermarkets nationally.
+You can also find them at burger chains like Huxtaburger and Hello Harry.